 You’re probably looking at this headline and saying, “Kris McPeak, you are nuts.
 Getting laid off sucks.”

-In this post, we are going to change your perspective.
-You’re going to find the glass half full rather than half empty.
+In this post, let’s change your perspective.
+Time to discover the glass half full rather than half empty.
 The silver lining.
 The diamond in the rough.

 Getting laid off can really be a blessing.

 My first example is the most recent one.
 I wasn’t EXACTLY laid off, but I was looking down the barrel of the Losing My Job gun if I didn’t find something else.
 In that case, I would still have a job at that institution, just not in that department.
 At the time, there was no way I was giving that supervisor the satisfaction of thinking that HE saved ME, even though he didn’t want me in my role any longer.

 It’s confusing, I get it.
 In this experience I realized the following: (a) I was no longer a good fit for this position and this department; and (b) I was being given a chance to remove myself from a toxic situation and transition my career and life.